navn-r/resume/README.md

 # Resume
-> Microsoft Word was too bloated
+> An over-engineered JSON resume, because Microsoft Word was too bloated.

 Built with:
   - Web Components using `lit-element` + TypeScript